-Terms to Include in an Employment Agreement
+Terms to Include in a Working Employment Agreement

 It is very important that your employment agreement covers a number of essential terms.
 These will define, among other things, the type of employment that will be contracted, and the salary that will be paid.

 However, each individual contract is different and will usually be written to allow the conditions to fit the needs of the employer and employee best.
 The following terms will normally be covered in an employment agreement: